Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

 <input qualifier> <input name>
 ```

-Input names can be treated like a variable, and while the name is arbitrary, it should be recognizable.
+Input names can be treated like a variable, and while the name is arbitrary, it should be recognisable.

 No quote marks are needed for variable inputs.
 For example: